 I’m on 300 grams of Carbohydrates, 180 grams of Protein and 80 grams of Fat

 I’ve tried every dieting technique known to man and flexible dieting with a macronutrient breakdown is my favourite.
 I also use this technique for my clients.
-Using this technique goes hand in hand with being diabetic, especially being able to use carb counting and insulin ratios.
-A must for learn for all diabetics in my opinion
+Using this technique goes hand-in-hand with being diabetic, especially being able to use carb counting and insulin ratios.
+A must learn for all diabetics in my opinion.

 Q.What food do you love, but messes with your blood sugar the most?

 None, I’m in complete control of my food and blood sugars.
 I never restrict.
 Being able to count carbs and take insulin according to what I’ve eaten allows me to be one step ahead of my diabetes.
-I’m found of a treat every day.
-Be it ice cream, donuts, biscuits or, my Achilles heel, 300grams of cocopops.
-I make sure it fits my macronutrients and carb count so I know exactly how much insulin I’ve to take.
+I’m fond of a treat every day; be it ice cream, donuts, biscuits or, my Achilles heel, 300 grams of coco pops.
+I make sure it fits my macronutrients and carb count so I know exactly how much insulin I have to take.

 Q. Have you any body composition or performance goals over the next 12 months?

 I train for the supertotal.
 Snatch, clean and jerk, squat, bench and deadlift.